metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_probe_v1beta1_manifest.md

 Optional:

 - `ingress` (Attributes) Ingress defines the set of dynamically discovered ingress objects which hosts are considered for probing. (see [below for nested schema](#nestedatt--spec--targets--ingress))
-- `static_config` (Attributes) StaticConfig defines static targets which are considers for probing.More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#static_config. (see [below for nested schema](#nestedatt--spec--targets--static_config))
+- `static_config` (Attributes) StaticConfig defines static targets which are considers for probing.
+More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#static_config. (see [below for nested schema](#nestedatt--spec--targets--static_config))

 <a id="nestedatt--spec--targets--ingress"></a>
 ### Nested Schema for `spec.targets.ingress`